Skip to main content

 • Homes Victoria guidelines on making maintenance claims

-Homes Victoria staff use the property damage operational guidelines in the maintenance manual on the DFFH website when making maintenance claims.
+Homes Victoria staff use the Property damage operational guidelines in the Property management and maintenance operational guidelines on the DFFH website when making maintenance claims.

 The Residential Tenancies Act 1997 is Victoria’s main law for renting.
 It describes the rights and duties of renters and rental providers (like Homes Victoria) in numbered sections.

-The sections in this list relate to maintenance and compensation claims in public housing.
+The sections in this list relate to compensation claims in public housing.
 Click on a link to see more about the section.

 The Residential Tenancies Regulations 2021 provide more detail and definitions, and specify updates to the Residential Tenancies Act.